Biktarvy® (BIC/FTC/TAF)

 2 (20)

-aOne participant reported multiple Grade 3 AEs that were not considered treatment-related, including cardiac failure, abdominal wall hematoma, pneumonia, vascular access site hemorrhage, spinal stenosis, hypertensive emergency, and hypertensive urgency.
+aOne participant reported multiple Grade 3 AEs that were not considered treatment related, including congestive cardiac failure, abdominal wall hematoma, pneumonia, respiratory syncytial viral pneumonia, vascular access site hemorrhage, cervical spinal stenosis, spinal stenosis, hypertensive emergency, and hypertensive urgency.

 bOne participant reported nausea (Grade 2) and malaise (Grade 1).